grehorn-servers/atlantis-cup-public/README.md

 ### 5.1 Rounds and scheduling

-Pairings and brackets for each round will be posted weekly on Tuesday 11:00 pm (CEST).
+Pairings and brackets for each round will be posted weekly on Monday.

 Captains are responsible for agreements made prior to match commencement, such as match date, time and VPN utilisation, etc.

 #### 5.1.1 Scheduling deadline

-Matches must be scheduled and played before the commencement of the next round, i.e. Tuesday 11:00 pm (CEST) week following.
+Matches must be scheduled and played before the commencement of the next round, i.e. Monday 11:00 pm (CEST) week following.

 Teams are encouraged to negotiate the schedule early; delinquent scheduling will result in a double forfeit.